Skip to content

 The pre-execution script directory was changed from init-scripts to pre-run-scripts in version 2.6.22.

-Although DataFlux Func already provides PIP tool for installing third-party Python packages, it may fail to work properly due to missing dependency libraries.
+Although DataFlux Func already provides PIP tool installation for third-party Python packages, it may still be unusable due to missing dependency libraries.

 For example, if a user wants to use OpenCV in DataFlux Func, besides installing opencv-python, they also need to install dependency libraries via apt or similar methods.